umangm/realsyn/README.md

 The tool is implemented in Python.

 ## VM image
+Users not wanting to install the pre-requisite libraries can download a virtual machine.
-RealSyn VM can be downloaded from : [https://uofi.app.box.com/v/realsynInstructions](https://uofi.app.box.com/v/realsynInstructions) .
+The instructions for obtaining RealSyn VM can be downloaded from : [https://uofi.app.box.com/v/realsynInstructions](https://uofi.app.box.com/v/realsynInstructions) .

 ## Installation (Skip if you are using the VM)

 **The provided VM comes with pre-installed libraries.
 You can skip this section if you are using the VM provided for CAV'18 Artifact Evaluation.**

 RealSyn relies on the Python bindings of the following libraries:

 	1. CVXOPT
 	2. PICOS
 	3. numpy scipy matplotlib